 Grant recipients are invited to attend the grant awards ceremony to be held in person on November 8 at 11:00 AM.

 A final report detailing the use of grant funds will be required of all grant recipients.
 Copies of any materials created with grant funds will be a required part of the final grant report, i.e., brochures, posters, webpage, educational worksheets, etc.

 Grantees must share with the Land Conservancy and Dominion Energy Charitable Foundation any news releases and/or announcement materials regarding grant awards and grant-funded projects.
 Grantees must share any news coverage that is gained from the grants project.

 Grantees must recognize Dominion Energy and Western Reserve Land Conservancy on materials created with grant funds and at events that are supported through grant funds.

 GRANT PROGRAM TIMELINE

-August- September, 2022: Applications accepted through Friday, September 30, 2022.
-Applications may be submitted email or sent through regular U.S. Postal Service mail.
-If sending by email, applications must be received by 5:00 PM on September 30, 2022.
-Completed applications sent through the U. S. Postal Service must be postmarked by September 30, 2022.
+August- September: Applications accepted through Friday, September 29.
+Applications may be submitted by email or sent through regular U.S. Postal Service mail.
+If sent by email, applications must be received by 5:00 PM on September 29.
+Completed applications sent through the U. S. Postal Service must be postmarked by September 29.
 No applications will be accepted after the deadline.